Pothos plants are incredibly easy house plants to grow and maintain.

 Harsh cold temperature results in yellow leaves, and so does heat.

 The Pothos leaves might turn yellow due to spider mites infestation.

 These microscopic pests set up home on the undersides of the leaves and feed on the plant.

 It is essential to get rid of these pets to restore the health of your plant.

 Mealybugs and scale may also cause yellowing of leaves.

 Since the Pothos plant tolerates all rough conditions, it gets easier to neglect its basic needs.

-This plant needs a dose of fertilizer once a month, especially if it is not getting enough nutrients through the potting soil.
+The pothos plant needs a dose of liquid fertilizer once a month, especially if it is not getting enough nutrients through the potting soil.